RoboJackets/qt-example/readme.md

 //  the iostream header contains cout among other things
 #include <iostream>

-//  this declaration lets us leave of the "std::" when using things in the standard libraries
+//  this declaration lets us leave off the "std::" when using things in the standard libraries
-//  without it, we'd have to type "std::cout", not we can just type "cout" using namespace std;
+//  without it, we'd have to type "std::cout", now we can just type "cout" using namespace std;